cchwala/cchwala.github.io/index.md

  I did my PhD at KIT Campus Alpin in cooperation with the [Chair of High-Frequency Engineering at TU Munich](https://www.ei.tum.de/en/hft/home/) and graduated from the University of Augsburg in 2015.

-## Research
+## Research profile

  My main research field is remote sensing and hydrometeorology.
 I focus on improving rainfall observations by using new opportunistic sensors and via the combination of rainfall sensors.
 I combine these efforts with performing hydrological simulations for flood events in small complex catchments and support this research with dedicated field measurements campaigns.